akoksal/MEAL/README.md

 IPUSD, our proposed data selection strategy, for few-shot prompting achieves higher accuracy while proposing much lower variance across RTE, SST-2, SST-5, TREC, and MRPC.
 We show that heuristics like random or highest entropy would lead to much lower performance.

-Check out the data splits including unlabeled pool in the Datasets folder.
+Check out the data splits for different active learning strategies (including unlabeled and evaluation data splits) in [the Datasets folder](Datasets/).

 ## Citation
 ```